orangecloud-labs/automations/brute-force-on-shadow-file-passwords/README.md

+## This script purpose is to be used in educational purposes only!

 list.txt file represents a short dictionary populated by generator or taken from wherever (FYI: look into rainbow tables - very useful)